-At December 31, 2014, 3,165,000 options and warrants (2013-nil) were excluded from the diluted weighted average number of common shares calculation as their effect would have been anti-dilutive.
+At December 31, 2015, 245,000 options and warrants (2014-3,165,000) have been excluded from the diluted weighted average number of common shares calculation as their effect would have been anti-dilutive.

-The average market value of the Corporation's shares for purposes of calculating the dilutive effect of share purchase options was based on quoted market prices for the period during which the options were outstanding.
+The average market value of the Corporation's shares for purposes of calculating the dilutive effect of share purchase options is based on quoted market prices for the period during which the options were outstanding.

-22 .
+21 .
 Cash flows